Frog1y/My-Raspberry-Pi-Projects/Pihole/services.md

     volumes:
       # For persisting Pi-hole's databases and common configuration file
       - './etc-pihole:/etc/pihole'
       # Uncomment the below if you have custom dnsmasq config files that you want to persist.
-Not needed for most starting fresh with Pi-hole v6.
-If you're upgrading from v5 you and have used this directory before, you sh>      #- './etc-dnsmasq.d:/etc/dnsmasq.d'
+      #- './etc-dnsmasq.d:/etc/dnsmasq.d'
     cap_add:
       # See https://docs.pi-hole.net/docker/configuration/#note-on-capabilities
       # Required if you are using Pi-hole as your DHCP server, else not needed